-Some basics about interviewing will never change, but in the interest updated business ethics, creative skill selling tactics and new technology, I think it’s time to see how you measure up when your next potential career move is on the line.
+Some basics about interviewing will never change, but in the interest of updated business ethics, creative skill selling tactics and new technology, I think it’s time to see how you measure up when your next potential career move is on the line.
 A job offer is not always based of who has the best skills for the job, but rather who has convinced the potential employer that they are the best choice for the position.
 The best choice is a combination of key ingredients that you control.
 In addition, you must pass interview questions you may not of expected!

 You have gotten the employers interest with a good resume and now you are invited to interview with them.

 1. Research the Company – Whether you interview through a search firm or directly on your own.
 Find out the company’s web site and find out about their company history, products, customers and testimonials, growth, financial results.
 Ask the recruiter for some background on the interviewer or other people they may have placed there in the past.
 Let the interviewer know you have done some research about the company and that you are very interested in an opportunity with such a company.

 2. Appearance – Dress for Success!
 You should always wear a conservative business suit / business dress for an interview.
 Even if the company is a business casual environment, you should dress as if you were meeting the company CEO.

 3. What to bring to the interview? – Bring your company notes, directions, two extra copies of your resume, reference name & numbers, a lightweight folio (newer, clean, neat-buy one if you need to) with pad to take notes in the interview.

 4. Promptness – You were given a specific time for an interview, so don’t be late.
 You should always arrive about 20 minutes before your interview time.
 If you expect to fill out an employment application, then 30 minutes.
 Allow for unexpected traffic.
 While you are waiting, look for a company newsletter to read or review your company notes.

 5. First Impressions – Remember that your “first impression” opportunity starts at the reception desk.
 Be courteous and patient.